zacck-zz/machine_learning_samples/README.md

 These are my learnings froma attempting to learn Machine Learning .. 'badamTsss'

+Iris.pdf is an example of how a decision tree goes through data

 Classifier - we Train this to identify params for us.

-**Types:**
+#**Types:**
   Artificial Neural Networks
   Support Vector Machine
   Decision Trees

-Features  - usually these are attributes describing an item e.g apple: red, smooth, 110gs
+*Features  - usually these are attributes describing an item e.g apple: red, smooth, 110gs

-Lables - Outputs we want from our classified data
+*Lables - Outputs we want from our classified data

-Iris.pdf is an example of how a decision tree goes through data

-**FEATURES**
+# **FEATURES**
-Classifiers only work as good as the Features you collect
+Classifiers only work as good as the Features you collect:

 1. Collect more than one set of features
 2. Use thought experiments to try and classify the data using the collected features
 3. Avoid Using Useless features